Work Type: Various

 Reference: DJCS/YJNGTMAR25

-Youth justice worker (Nights) are the frontline staff who supervise and support young people overnight at Cherry Creek and Parkville Youth Justice Precincts, our secure facilities housing young people on remand or sentenced to a period of imprisonment.
+Youth justice workers (Nights) are the frontline staff who supervise and support young people overnight at Cherry Creek, our secure facility housing young people on remand or sentenced to a period of imprisonment.

-As a full-time youth justice worker on night shift, you will be responsible for:
+As a youth justice worker on night shift, you will be responsible for:

 To be successful, you will be a keen problem solver with great situational awareness.
 This job can be tough and at times your resilience will be tested, but by putting in the work, you will see young people make small shifts in their thinking that can have a major impact on their lives and community safety.